cesar-douady/open-lmake/doc/who_needs_open-lmake.md

 you need a more generic tool and open-lmake is an excellent choice.

-In particular, if you already use `make` today and are frustrated by its poor static dependency paradigm and lack of versatility, and if you are tired typing `make clean` every so often, then converting your code base to open-lmake will be 1) easy and 2) a breath of fresh air.
+In particular, if you already use `make` today and are frustrated by its poor static dependency paradigm and lack of versatility, and if you are tired typing `make clean` every so often, then converting your code base to open-lmake will be 1) easy and 2) a breath of fresh air (in a large par due to its [automatic dependency mechanism](autodep.md).